microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 ### Register your extension with pxt-microbit

-1. Open your cloned `pxt-microbit` folder in vscode.
+1. Open your cloned `pxt-microbit` folder in VSCode.

 2. Open the file `targetconfig.json`.